snowdrops-crypto/snowdrops-demo/docs/snowdrops-brainstorm.md

 - The address of the asset is store within the ERC1155 tokens.
 - Then upon returning the address of the asset from the token to the client, use ArweaveJS to return the data on the asset.
 - This can be a use case for an arweave smart contract.
 The contract will facilitate the adding, removing, modifying the data stored on arweave.

-#### Aavegotchi to Snowdrops
-- Aavegotchi utilizes ERC1155 tokens by making them count as "Power Ups" towards the Aavegotchi NFT traits.
-This limits the creativity a user has towards customizing their Aavegotchi to premade items and pre-set positions such as hands/head/feet...
-- Snowdrops will add an extra dimension to customization by allowing the user to choose where they would like to place an ERC1155 item on the greeting card.

 #### 3D Parameter Storage
 - Postition/Rotation(determined by page)/Scale of each ERC1155 attached to NFT are stored as parameters in each NFT.
 - What is default size of ERC1155 image asset? { Width, Height }
 - Position = struct uint256 x, y, z
+  - What is the max and min position?
 - Rotation = struct uint256 x, y, z: Which page the ERC1155 token is stored on determines the direction of the Normal Vector.
 - Scale = struct uint256 x, y, z
   - What is Max and Min Scale?
+- zIndex: the layering of ERC1155 assets

 #### Rating System Through Token Based Voting
 - Users can upvote the design of a card on the market to be entered into a lottery each week where they have a chance of winning that Item.